Can Chickens Have Strawberries – Many people keep chickens as pets, and the fresh eggs produced daily are something of a bonus.

 While older food that no longer looks appealing to your family is fine, if it has any sign of mold on it, including strawberries, then it should be discarded.

-Overall, the vast majority of your leftovers will be perfectly safe to feed your flock, but watch out for the following:
+Overall, the vast majority of your leftovers will be perfectly safe to feed your flock, however, not the following foods.

 - Moldy or rotten food is an absolute no go as we said.
 Over-ripe fruits and veggies are fine, but once it’s turned moldy, they shouldn’t be eating it.

-- You must avoid salty food, as much as possible.
+- Avoid salty food, as much as possible.
 Some salt is okay, but heavily salted food can be deadly.

 - Avocado skins and pits should be avoided as they contain the toxin, persin.
 The fleshy part can be given to chickens in moderation.